 How have you been sleeping these days?

 In times of stress, I have a hard time sleeping.
 It doesn’t matter if it’s happy exciting or letting fear and doubt get the better of me.
-My body gets so tired, I toss and turn, have weird dreams, and wake up in the early hours, sound familiar?
+My body gets so tired, I toss and turn, have wild dreams, and wake up in the early hours, sound familiar?

-So when my friend Alice started talking about the crazy dreams she was having, I completely understood.
+So when my friend Alice started talking about the wild dreams she was having, I completely understood.
 Her dreams took her all the way back to high school- unable to find the classroom, sure she had missed the exam, or forgotten to study!
 Mine involves my children falling into swimming pools mysteriously full of sharks (I rescue them, don’t worry) or trying to get my dinner back from tigers!

 For instance, I find travel stressful, and I used to have upsetting daydreams about getting hijacked on the plane.
 When I realized that I tended to worry about leaving my home, sleeping in a strange place, and encountering wild dreams, I began to turn it around.

-You see, the unconscious mind creates upsetting dreams as a way to process and explain the underlying stress you are experiencing.
+You see, the unconscious mind creates wild dreams as a way to process and explain the underlying stress you are experiencing.
 Now, in May of 2020, it’s COVID 19.
 There are many factors outside our control, we are or are not working- both have their problems, and we are not able to interact with our friends and extended family.

 At other times it could be work, family, money.
 Once you take a little time to identify and write or talk about these underground worries, they begin to lose their power!
 Explore the stories that have come up- like exams or hijackers- very calmly.
 Perhaps soothe yourself with yoga or meditation.
 You can then re-frame your experience, bringing new feelings to help you fight the stress and sleep better.